jneug/typst-finite/src/layout.typ

 /// Helper function to create a layout dictionary by providing
 /// #arg[positions] and/or #arg[anchors].
+/// -> array
 #let create-layout(positions: (:), anchors: (:)) = {
   (positions, anchors)
 }

-/// Create a custom layout from a #dtype("dictionary") with
+/// Create a custom layout from a #typ.t.dictionary with
-/// state coordinates.
+/// state #dtype("coordinate")s.
 ///
+/// The result may specify a `rest` key that is used as a default coordinate.
+This is useful
+/// sense in combination with a relative coordinate like `(rel:(2,0))`.
+///
 /// #example(breakable:true)[```
 /// #let aut = range(6).fold((:), (d, s) => {d.insert("q"+str(s), none); d})
 /// #finite.automaton(
 ///   aut,
 ///   initial: none, final: none,
-///   layout:finite.layout.custom.with(positions:(..) => (
+///   layout:finite.layout.custom.with(positions: (
-///     q0: (0,0), q1: (0,5), rest:(rel: (2,-1))
+///     q0: (0,0), q1: (0,2), rest:(rel: (1.5,-.5))
 ///   ))
 /// )
 /// ```]
 ///
-/// - position (coordinate): Position of the anchor point.
-/// - positions (function): A function #lambda("dictionary","dictionary","array",ret:"dictionary") to compute coordinates for each state.\
-///    The function gets the current CETZ context, a dictionary of computed radii for each
-///    state and a list with all state elements to position.
-The returned dictionary
-///    contains each states name as a key and the new coordinate as a value.
-///
+/// -> array
-///    The result may specify a `rest` key that is used as a default coordinate.
-This makes
-///    sense in combination with a relative coordinate like `(rel:(2,0))`.
 #let custom(
+  /// Automaton specification.
+  /// -> spec
   spec,
+  /// A dictionary with #dtype("coordinate")s for each state.
+  ///
+  /// The dictionary contains each states name as a
+  /// key and the new coordinate as a value.
+  ///
+  /// -> dictionary
   positions: (:),
+  /// Position of the anchor point.
+  /// -> coordinate
   position: (0, 0),
+  /// Styling options.
+  /// -> dictionary
   style: (:),
 ) = {
   assert-spec(spec)